sittim/msp430-OTP/README.md

 ## Terminology

-**cBSL** Custom BSL, resides in Z area of the MSP430 Memory, this section is persistent and does not get updated.
+**cBSL** Custom BSL, resides in BSL area of the MSP430 Memory, this section is persistent and does not get updated over the life of the product.

 **Application** Application code, resides in FLASH and FLASH2 area.
 The application code gets updated.

-**BSL** Bootstrap loader

 **Current Image** Image that is currently running